-We recently came across a website called Visual-Signature (no longer live).
+We recently came across a website called Visual-Signature (edit: the site is no longer live).
 The founder, Zainab Gibrine, is an image consultant and corporate executive based in Dubai.
-The site is focused on how job seekers and others can use their image to “advance their professional and personal ambitions.”
+The site is focused on how job seekers and others can use their personal image to “advance their professional and personal ambitions.”
 We thought there were some interesting lessons to be learned for our readers who are primarily entrepreneurs.
 Ms. Gibrine suggests that “appearance, nonverbal communication, and body language all play a role in your interactions with others.”

 Our frequent readers realize that we are not suggesting that you can achieve all of your goals simply by upgrading your image.
 However, the one really important message here is that image is a very big piece of the puzzle in creating that all important first impression when: